eswan18/gradual-typing-prez/premark_slides/typing-python.md

 ---

-# Overview: Protocols and ABCs
+# Protocols and Abstract Base Classes

 - Sometimes you want to accept any object that implements certain methods and/or attributes